What is a Rehabilitation Counselor?

 Assumption College is ranked nationally by US News in the top 50 Best Graduate Schools in Rehabilitation Counseling.

-The Institute for Human Services and Rehabilitation Studies at Assumption College offers the Master of Arts in Rehabilitation Counseling and a Certificate of Advanced Graduate Studies.
+The Department of Human Services and Rehabilitation Studies (HSRS) at Assumption College offers the Master of Arts in Rehabilitation Counseling and a Certificate of Advanced Graduate Study.
 Graduates of our programs are well prepared to seek employment in settings which focus on rehabilitation, human services, and allied health and education.

 Our philosophy is to develop leaders in the field, using a multi-disciplinary approach drawing from rehabilitation, sociology, psychology, natural sciences, economics, education, and the humanities.